 - The organiser reserves the right to change the venue, date and programme due to circumstances beyond our control.

 - Seats are limited to the first 120 registrants and successful registrants will receive a confirmation email one week prior to the event date.

-- Please be informed that Rajah & Tann Singapore LLP/Stone Forest, others on behalf of the firm and third parties may be taking photographs and videos during this seminar.
-Rajah & Tann Singapore LLP/Stone Forest may use such photos in its marketing materials, publications or media.
+- Please be informed that Rajah & Tann Singapore LLP/RSM, others on behalf of the firm and third parties may be taking photographs and videos during this seminar.
+Rajah & Tann Singapore LLP/RSM may use such photos in its marketing materials, publications or media.